 Analysis of the test result is by comparing it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's agility and speed.

 This test is suitable for active individuals but not for those where the test would be contraindicated.
-This is a suitable test for games players (e.g. football, rugby, hockey, basketball, squash, tennis, badminton) as the shuttle format makes it sport specific.
+This is an appropriate test for games players (e.g. football, rugby, hockey, basketball, squash, tennis, badminton) as the shuttle format makes it sport-specific.